David-Rai/David-rai/README.md

 - 📫 How to reach me **davidkhaling123@gmail.com**

-- 📄 Know about my experiences (i dont have any experience i am just a student cusious in learning new thing)
+- 📄 Know about my experiences (i don`t have any experience i am just a student curious in learning new thing)

 - ⚡ Fun fact **i am introvert to stangers**